 In the next year, I will be building our lab group at Penn State.
-I will be hiring a technician and postdoc (ideal start date is late spring/early summer 2020).
+I will be hiring a technician and postdoc (ideal start date is summer 2020).
 I am also recruiting graduate students for Fall 2020.
 Both of these job openings will be officially posted on the HR website in early February.

 I will also be hiring a lab technician/manager who will work closely with me to get the lab up and running smoothly.
-This person will be responsible for supporting the research happening in the lab and will also be in charge of experiments involving legumes and rhizobia.
-A Bachelor’s degree in Biology, Ecology, Plant Science, or Microbiology, Environmental Science, or related field is required.
+This person will be responsible for supporting the diverse research projects in the lab and will also be in have ownership of experiments with legumes and rhizobia.
+A Bachelor’s degree in Biology, Ecology, Plant Science, Microbiology, Environmental Science, or related field is required.
 Candidates with a master’s degree in one of these fields will also be considered.
-Baseline competencies in computing (Word, Spreadsheets) and the willingness to learn collaborative software (e.g. SLACK, google docs, electronic lab notebooks) are required.
-Prior experience working with legumes and rhizobia is desirable as experience with basic molecular biology techniques such as DNA and RNA extractions.
-I am looking for a technician/manager that is organized, creative, and independent, and that works well in teams and in both lab and field environments.
-This position will likely be posted on Feb.
-1st.
-Please contact me directly if you are interested.
+Baseline competencies in computing and the willingness to learn collaborative software (e.g., SLACK, google docs, electronic lab notebooks) are required.
+Prior experience working with plants and/or microbes is desirable as well as experience with basic molecular biology techniques such as DNA and RNA extractions.
+I am looking for a technician/manager that is organized, creative, and independent, and that works well in both lab and field environments.

 Postdoc: Link to official AD and to apply!